GetRecruited

 Scholarship realities by division

-A note on diving: Swimming and diving programs share a scholarship budget.
-Divers typically receive roughly 15% of the total allocation, meaning a D1 women's team with 14 scholarships might dedicate 1 to 2 to divers.
+A note on diving: Swimming and diving programs share a roster limit and scholarship budget.
+Divers typically receive a portion of the total allocation — a D1 team might dedicate 2 to 3 roster spots to divers.
 Diving recruiting is driven more by video than by scores (since scoring varies by judging panel), and coaches evaluate technique and coachability over difficulty level.
 If your athlete is a diver, highlight training footage showing clean mechanics rather than competition highlight clips.

 How to present your times to coaches